PinkDiamond1/nova-network-node-manager/README.md

 # Usage and Setup
 *Set up your node.*
 The very first thing to do is to change the parameters of the ```/.shell/nodeInfo.cmd``` to fit your node's information.
-You can simply right-click it, and open it with your Nodepad if you do not have any other IDEs you like to use.
+You can use the settings option available on the main menu (Tools > Node Settings) to edit this file, or simply right-click it and open it with your Nodepad if you do not have any other IDEs you like to use.
 You will see the fields below, which you might have to change:

 :: NodeIdentity = Sets your node's identity or name.
 :: RPCIP = Used to configure your RPC IP, we recommend you to leave it as 0.0.0.0.